sosenenterprenuer-cloud/fyp-cursor/WINDOWS_FIRST_RUN.md

    py -m scripts.stabilize_db_and_app
    ```

-4. Import the curated 30-question bank (run once, or whenever you need to top up the quiz table; again, `python` works if `py` is unavailable):
+4. Import the curated 30-question bank (run once, or whenever you need to top up the quiz table; again, `python` works if `py` is unavailable).
+The CSV lives in the repository under `data\quiz_30.csv`:
    ```cmd
    py -m scripts.import_questions data\quiz_30.csv
    ```